Tumbling Waters Trail in Ellijay, Georgia. Photo by Jonathan Hoek, Gilmer Chamber of Commerce

 Bartram Forest, Milledgeville

-Just south of the antebellum town of Milledgeville is Bartram Forest, a 1,343-acre wildlife area with a forest, ponds and wetlands visible along three looping trails.
+Just south of Milledgeville is Bartram Forest, a 1,343-acre wildlife area with a forest, ponds and wetlands visible along three looping trails.
 The best way to see the forest is on bicycle.
 There is an 11-mile single-track loop through the woods.
 If you don’t have a bike, rent one from locally owned Oconee Outfitters.

 Big Creek Greenway, Alpharetta